Admissible operators for sun-dual semigroups: Introduction

 We note the connection of admissible operators to perturbation theory for operator semigroups, given by the classical Miyadera-Voigt and Desch-Schappacher theorems, see, for example, \cite[Chapter~3]{EngelNagel2000}.
 In the system-theoretic context described above, these can in essence be phrased as follows:~if perturbations $C\in\mathcal{L}(X_{1},X)$ or $B\in \mathcal{L}(X,X_{-1})$ are zero-class $L^{1}$- or $\mathrm{C}$-admissible, respectively, then the perturbed semigroup $A+C$ or the part of $A_{-1}+B$ in $X$, respectively, generate $C_{0}$-semigroups.
 It is worth mentioning that the sun-dual theory \cite{ClementDiekmannGyllenbergHeijmansThieme1987} originated from perturbation results around the same time.
 More precisely, in \cite{ClementDiekmannGyllenbergHeijmansThieme1987}, see also \cite[Theorems~3.2.6 and~4.3.5]{vanNeerven1992}, it was shown that if $B\in\mathcal{L}(X,X^{\sun\times})$, then the part of $A_{-1}+B$ in $X$ generates a $C_{0}$-semigroup, where the space $X^{\sun\times}$ can be isomorphically identified with the Favard space of the extrapolated semigroup on $X_{-1}$.
 We skip the definitions of those spaces but point out that $\mathcal{L}(X,X^{\sun\times})$ is isomorphic to the set of $L^1$-admissible control operators from $X$ to $X_{-1}$, in \cite[Corollary~17]{MaraghBounitFadiliHammouri2014}.

 Our duality results are given in Sections~\ref{sec:control} and~\ref{sec:observation}, generalising the duality result by Weiss from \cite[Theorem 6.9]{Weiss1989a}, dropping any condition of the form $X^{\sun}=X'$.
 For convenience, we summarise the scenario in Figures~\ref{figure:control} and~\ref{figure:observation}.
-The article concludes with a prototypical example for which the limit-case admissibility is characterised.
+The penultimate Section~\ref{sec:example} is devoted to a prototypical example for which the limit-case admissibility is characterised.
+The article concludes with some remarks in Section~\ref{sec:conclusion}.